Mailroom: 430 Burrowes Building

-He has been awarded fellowships by the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the American Philosophical Society, and the Institute for Research in the Humanities at the University of Wisconsin-Madison (where he was a Senior Fellow and Helen C. White Professor of English and the Humanities).
+He has been awarded major fellowships by the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, the American Philosophical Society, and the Institute for Research in the Humanities at the University of Wisconsin-Madison (where he was a Senior Fellow and Helen C. White Professor of English and the Humanities).
 He has held year-long fellowships at the Folger and Newberry Libraries.
 He has also held Visiting Research Fellowships at Merton College and Lady Margaret Hall, University of Oxford, and at Churchill College, University of Cambridge.
 His books have twice won the James Holly Hanford Award of the Milton Society of America for Distinguished Book.
 He has also twice won the Milton's Society's Irene Samuel Memorial Award for editing a distinguished multiauthor collection of essays.
 In 2006 he was elected Honored Scholar of the Milton Society of America, its highest honor.

 He delivered the Martin Ridge Lecture in Literature at the Huntington Library in 2017.

-Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton; and beginning work on two books: Tyrannical Powers: Conceptions of Tyranny in Milton's England, a study examining how tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age; and Shakespeare and War: Violence, Politics, Religion, and the Early Modern Dramatic Imagination.
+Current research projects include editing Paradise Lost (the first edition to include both the 1667 and 1674 texts of the poem) for the new Oxford University Press edition of The Complete Works of John Milton; and working on a new book entitled Tyrannical Powers: Representations of Tyranny in Milton's England and Early Modern Europe, a study examining how ideas and theories of tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age.

 Areas of Specialization

-Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; literature and war.
+Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; Renaissance intellectual history.